madlambda/vendor/README.md

 (keeping dependencies updated is good).

 This is the gist of why we built another dependency management tool for Go, it is as lightweight as it can get.
+It took approximately 2 hours to develop and it is less than 200 lines of code, check it out ;-).

+Bug reports are welcomed.